 Many of the side effects of corticosteroids mimic those of Cushing’s disease (hyperadrenocorticism) [a common disease seen in middle aged dogs, especially females, and caused by overproduction of adrenal gland steroid hormones].
 When the symptoms are due to the use of cortisol-containing drugs, the condition is called iatrogenic [induced, as opposed to natural] Cushing’s disease.

-Oclacitinib (Apoquel) modulates two Janus Kinase (JAK) enzymes to stop itching from food sensitivities or seasonal allergies.
+Oclacitinib (Apoquel) modulates two Janus Kinase (JAK) enzymes.
 Once the JAKs are inhibited, inflammatory cytokines – that result in inflammation and itching – are slowed or stopped.
 The cytokines affected are interleukin-2 (IL-2), IL-4, IL-6, and IL-13 for allergy and inflammation; IL-31 is also affected.
 Dr. Dodds does not prefer use of this drug, as it blocks much of the immune cell’s normal cytokine responses, and when used for the long-term, can lead to a decrease in white blood cells and elevate liver values.

 Case, Michael J., and Kristina A. Stinson.
 “Climate Change Impacts on the Distribution of the Allergenic Plant, Common Ragweed (Ambrosia Artemisiifolia) in the Eastern United States.”
 Plos One, vol. 13, no. 10, 31 Oct.
 2018, https://doi.org/10.1371/journal.pone.0205677.